nteract/semiotic/README.md

-# semiotic
 [![Semiotic](semiotic_logo_horizontal.png "semiotic")](https://github.com/emeeks/semiotic/wiki/)

-A data visualization framework combining React &amp; D3
+Semiotic is a data visualization framework combining React &amp; D3

 This repo is in a holding state while the documentation is written.